ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

 6. Each team will receive only one timeout of 3 minutes, to be used as extra time to pick or ban a beatmap (tactical) or if a technical issue occurs (technical). *The timeout is optional.*
    - This timeout is automatically consumed when regular picking time runs out.
    - The tactical timeout may be called on a tiebreaker, provided that both teams' captains agree to it.
-7. If players are unavailable for a rematch (e.g., technical issue or unavoidable player absence), the influenced team could replace those players while keeping the remaining players the same.
+7. If players are unavailable for a rematch (e.g., technical issue or unavoidable player absence), the influenced team may replace those players while keeping the remaining players the same.

 ### Scheduling instructions

-1. Teams need to pick an available lobby to play a qualifier match.
+1. Teams need to pick an available lobby to play a Qualifier match.
-They could request an extra lobby before January 16, 23:59 UTC.
+   - Teams may request an extra lobby before January 16, 23:59 UTC.
-   - **A team that does not pick a lobby after the last lobby start will be considered disqualified.**
+   - **A team that does not pick a lobby after the last lobby starts will be considered disqualified.**
-2. All bracket stages will be held between Saturday 0:00 and Sunday 23:59 (UTC).
+2. All bracket stages will be held between Saturday 00:00 and Sunday 23:59 (UTC).
    - Additional times may be available upon request.
 3. **Reschedules will only be considered if both teams agree to a time and communicate it to the coordinator before Thursday at 23:59 UTC of the week the match is to take place.**
    - If a team needs to reschedule, the captain must submit their request in the reschedule channel at least 24 hours (48 hours recommended) before the match.